thinkty/notes/Algorithms/Kadane's Algorithm.md

 # Kadane's Algorithm
-This algorithm is used for finding the min/max sum of subarrays given an array.
+This algorithm is used for finding the min/max sum of subarrays given an array in O(N) where N is the size of the given array.
 With some additional variables it can also find the subarray itself.

 ###### Implementation